-- 1. SMBALERT pulled low. - 2.
-Master initiates a read operation and sends the Alert Response Address (ARA = 0001 100).
-This is a general call address that must not be used as a specific device address. - The device whose INT output is low responds to the Alert Response Address, and the master reads its device address.
+- The device whose INT output is low responds to the Alert Response Address, and the master reads its device address.
 The address of the device is now known and it can be interrogated in the usual way. - 4.
-If more than one device's INT output is low, the one with the lowest device address will have priority, in accordance with normal SMBus arbitration. - Once the ADM1025/ADM1025A has responded to the Alert Response Address, it will reset its INT output; however, if the error condition that caused the interrupt persists, INT will be reasserted on the next monitoring cycle.
+If more than one device's INT output is low, the one with the lowest device address will have priority, in accordance with normal SMBus arbitration. - 5.
+Once the ADM1025/ADM1025A has responded to the Alert Response Address, it will reset its INT output; however, if the error condition that caused the interrupt persists, INT will be reasserted on the next monitoring cycle.